citp/privacy-policy-historical/g/ga/gal/galsh.com.md

-> *The following text is extracted and transformed from the galsh.com privacy policy that was archived on 2012-11-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121130011545id_/http%3A//www.galsh.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the galsh.com privacy policy that was archived on 2013-04-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130404155938id_/http%3A//www.galsh.com/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy - Galeria Shqiptare
+# Privacy Policy - Galsh

 ****Privacy Policy****